Policy 207 - Public Hearings

 - Groups: The school board retains the discretion to require that any group of persons who desire to address the school board designate one representative or spokesperson.
-In the event that the school board requires the designation of a representative or spokesperson, no other person in the group will be recognized to address the school board, except as otherwise determined by the school board.
+If the school board requires designation of a representative or spokesperson, no other person in the group will be recognized to address the school board, except as the school board otherwise determines.

 - Personal Attacks: Personal attacks by anyone addressing the school board are unacceptable.
 Persistence in such remarks by an individual shall terminate that person’s privilege to address the school board.

-- Limitations on Participation: Depending upon the number of persons in attendance seeking to be heard, the school board reserves the right to impose such other limitations and restrictions as necessary in order to provide an orderly, efficient, and fair opportunity for those present to be heard.
+- Limitations on Participation: Depending upon the number of persons in attendance seeking to be heard, the school board reserves the right to impose such other limitations and restrictions as necessary to provide an orderly, efficient, and fair opportunity to be heard.

 - Minn.
 Stat. § 123A.30 (Agreements for Secondary Education)